Snowden effect: Tech industry

-Since Snowden's disclosures, Americans used the Internet less for things like email, online shopping and banking, according to an April 2014 poll.
+Since Snowden's disclosures, Americans used the Internet less for things like email, online shopping, and banking, according to an April 2014 poll.
 Also in April 2014, former NSA deputy director Col. Cedric Leighton told the Bloomberg Enterprise Technology Summit in New York City that Snowden's leaks had performed a significant disservice to the worldwide health of the Internet by leading Brazil and other countries to reconsider the Internet's decentralized nature.
-Leighton suggested that nation-states' efforts to create their own versions of the Internet were the beginning of the end for the Internet as we know it.
+Leighton suggested that nation-states' efforts to create their versions of the Internet were the beginning of the end for the Internet as we know it.
 "When you have a situation where all of a sudden, everyone goes into 'tribal' mode—a German cloud, a Swiss cloud, or any other separate Internet—they are significant nationalistic attempts," said Leighton.
 "What happened with Snowden, it's more of an excuse than a policy, it's more of an excuse to re-nationalize the Internet."

-In March 2014, The New York Times reported that economic fallout from Snowden's leaks had been a boon for foreign companies, to the detriment of U.S. firms.
+In March 2014, The New York Times reported that the economic fallout from Snowden's leaks had been a boon for foreign companies, to the detriment of U.S. firms.
 Daniel Castro, a senior analyst at the Information Technology and Innovation Foundation, predicted that the United States cloud computing industry could lose $35 billion by 2016.
 Matthias Kunisch, a German software executive who switched from U.S. cloud computing providers to Deutsche Telekom, said that due to Snowden his customers thought American companies had connections to the NSA.
-Security analysts estimated that U.S. tech companies had since Snowden collectively spent millions and possibly billions of dollars adding state-of-the-art encryption features to consumer services and to the cables that link data centres.
+Security analysts estimated that U.S. tech companies had since Snowden collectively spent millions and possibly billions of dollars adding state-of-the-art encryption features to consumer services and to the cables that link data centers.
 In July 2014, the nonpartisan New America Foundation summarized the impact of Snowden's revelations on U.S. businesses.
 The erosion of trust, said the report, has had serious consequences for U.S. tech firms.
 IT executives in France, Hong Kong, Germany, the UK, and the U.S. confirmed that Snowden's leaks directly impacted how companies around the world think about information and communication technologies, particularly cloud computing.
-A quarter of British and Canadian multinational companies surveyed were moving their data outside the U.S. Among U.S. companies attributing drops in revenue to, in part, the fallout from Snowden's leaks was Cisco Systems, Qualcomm, IBM, Microsoft, and Hewlett-Packard.
+A quarter of British and Canadian multinational companies surveyed were moving their data outside the U.S. Among U.S. companies attributing drops in revenue to, in part, the fallout from Snowden's leaks were Cisco Systems, Qualcomm, IBM, Microsoft, and Hewlett-Packard.
 Proposed laws in more than a dozen foreign countries, including Germany, Brazil, and India, would make it harder for U.S. firms to do business there.
 The European Union is considering stricter domestic privacy legislation that could result in fines and penalties costing U.S. firms billions of dollars.